 - The law does not apply to a passenger’s claim unless the passenger is a co-owner of the uninsured car.

-If you believe you qualify for one of the exceptions to the Louisiana No-Pay, No Play law, be sure to contact an experienced auto accident injury lawyer to review your case; and be sure to avoid common mistakes following an accident that can harm your claim.
+If you believe you qualify for one of the exceptions to the Louisiana No-Pay, No Play law, be sure to contact an experienced auto accident injury lawyer to review your case; and be sure to avoid common mistakes following a car accident in New Orleans that can harm your claim.
 Additionally, review what to do after you’ve been in a car accident, so you can avoid costly mistakes.

 Louisiana’s “No Pay, No Play” Statute (La.
 R.S. § 32:866)